CMSgov/bluebutton-sample-client-django/README.md

     git clone https://github.com/HHSIDEAlab/django_bluebutton_client.git
     cd django_blubutton_client/bbc

+While not required, using `virtualenv` is a good idea.
+The following commands work for Python 3+.
+Please search `virtualenv` to fine eqivilent commands to install and setup `virtualenv` for Python 2.7.

     python -m venv venv
     source venv/bin/activate

+The following command assumes a `virtualenv` was created and activated.
+If you aren't using `virtualenv`, then you may need to put `sudo` in front of the following `pip` command.

     pip install -r requirements/requirements.in
     cp bbc/settings/local_sample.py bbc/settings/local.py
     python manage.py migrate --settings bbc.settings.local